jxsvoboda/sycek/README.md

  * multiple declarations of function/variable/struct/union
  * declaration of function/variable/struct/union follows definition
  * variable not used since forward declaration

+### Strict truth type

+While C has the type `bool` (or `_Bool`), logic operations produce and consume `int`, due to historic reasons.
+Syc pretends that C actually has a built-in boolean type that is produced and consumed by logic operations.
+It behaves just like `int`, except that trying to implicitly convert between values of this type (which we call `truth values`) and another type (e.g. `int`) produces a warning.
+Thus we can enforce strict use of truth type while still allowing standards-compliant programs to compile (by ignoring warnings).

+For example:

+    int i = 1 < 0;

+will produce a warning, because we are converting a truth value (produced by the comparison operator,) and implicitly converting it to an int.

+Conversely:

+    int i;
+    if (i)
+	return;

+will produce a warning, because we use int in a place where a truth value is expected.
+(Should be changed to e.g. `if (i != 0)` or, if i is supposed to be a boolean varuable, its type needs to be changed to `bool`.

+### Strict enum types

+In C enums are mostly interchangeable with integer types.
+Implicit conversion from/to integer or arithmetic on enum types is allowed.
+This can lead to errors.
+Syc pretends that enums are strictly typed.
+Implicit conversion from/to other type (e.g. integer) will produce a warning.
+Arithmetic on enum types will produce a warning, with the exception of adding/subtracting an integer to/from an enum.
+It is also allowed to compare two values of the same enum type.
+Trying to use an enum where a logic value is expected will also produce a warning.

+As an exception, enum types that neither have a tag nor any typedef or instance are not considered strict.
+They are considered just a collection of integer constants.
+For example:

+    enum {
+	e1 = 1
+    };

+    int i = e1;

+will not produce a warning, because e1 is considered to be just an integer constant.
+On the other hand:

+    typedef enum {
+	e1
+    } e_t;

+    e_t x = 1;
+    int y = e1;

+will produce two warnings, one for each assignment, because the type e_t is considered a strict enum type and its members e1 are also considered strictly enum values.

 Intermediate Representation
 ---------------------------